-The Honors Thesis program provides students from all disciplines the opportunity to engage in original and independent research as principal investigators.
+The Honors Undergraduate Thesis (HUT) program provides students from all disciplines the opportunity to engage in original and independent research as principal investigators.
 Over the course of two to four semesters, students work closely with a faculty committee to research, write, defend and publish an Honors thesis that serves as the capstone product of their undergraduate career.
 This thesis is published through the university library and is available to researchers worldwide through electronic databases.
-Upon successful completion of the program, students earn the Honors distinction by selecting one of the three thesis options:

 Visit the Honors Undergraduate Thesis Program website for more information.